I have two pieces published this month and they’re both about death. Coincidence? I don’t think so.

 But in 2020 I decided I’m done with being my own greatest obstacle.
 2020 was the year when I admitted to myself that I wanted to write speculative fiction, I wanted to write in English and I wanted to publish my work.

-Five short fiction sales and one agent later, I think I’ve made the right decision.
+Five short fiction sales later, I think I’ve made the right decision.